carlamissiona/ai-revolution/chapter-one.md

 [...]

 He followed the ghost deeper into the library, forgetting about his class, his worries, his reality.
 He felt like he was in a dream, an erie dream that he wanted to escape from.
 Everything is as solid and real as reality but the surroundings are not convincing him.
-The man just told him a place from 3 star away habitat that existed in leagues of times past.
-Habitat is part of the Vast Gamma System
+The man just told him a place from a galaxy habitat that existed in leagues of times past.

 <br>
 <br>